Wilson and Alroy's Record Reviews We listen to the lousy records so you won't have to.

 Bigger And Deffer (1987)

 A mixed bag, with his best boasting song ("I'm Bad" keeps the hilarious couplets coming so fast you're usually laughing too hard to keep up), a hit ballad ("I Need Love"), and an ode to a neighborhood institution that cracks you up in spite of yourself ("Bristol Hotel").
-Otherwise, there are some misfired experiments ("Go, Cut Creator, Go" samples Chuck Berry, changes tempo, uses detuned heavy guitar chords and leaves you shaking your head) and a fair amount of filler.
+Otherwise, there are some misfired experiments ("Go, Cut Creator, Go" samples Chuck Berry, changes tempo, uses detuned heavy guitar chords and leaves you shaking your head) and a fair amount of filler ("My Rhyme Ain't Done").
 (DBW)

 Walking With A Panther (1988)